Ian specialises in housing, property and public law. He is recognised as a leading junior in both Chambers & Partners and Legal 500.

 He accepts Public Access instructions in appropriate cases.

-He appeared (unled) in the Supreme Court in two recent homelessness cases – Nzolameso v Westminster CC UKSC 22; 2 All ER 942; HLR 22 (concerning the scope of local authorities’ duties to secure accommodation in their own areas) and Samin v Westminster CC UKSC 1; 1 WLR 481; HLR 7 (concerning eligibility for housing assistance).
-He also appeared in the recent allocations case R (Alemi) v Westminster CC EWHC 1765 (Admin).
+He appeared (unled) in the Supreme Court in two cases – Nzolameso v Westminster City Council UKSC 22; 2 All ER 942; HLR 22 (concerning the scope of local authorities’ duties to secure accommodation in their own areas) and Samin v Westminster City Council UKSC 1; 1 WLR 481; HLR 7 (concerning eligibility for housing assistance).
+Most recently, he appeared in the leading Court of Appeal case of Ms Kaltun Bullale v City of Westminster Council EWCA Civ 1587; HLR 21 (concerning the test for settled accommodation).

-Ian acts in landlord and tenant disputes concerning both residential and business tenancies.
+Ian acts in all manner of landlord and tenant disputes.

 In relation to residential tenancies, he has appeared in possession claims based on rent arrears, on neighbour nuisance and on other grounds.
 He has acted in disrepair claims and claims relating to leasehold enfranchisement and in relation to disputes over service charges, the right to buy and the right to manage.